charmoniumQ/PROBE/docs/publications/benchmark_suite/tech_report.md

 **Sendmail** is a quite old mail server program.
 Mail servers do not resemble a computational science workload, and it is unclear what workload we would run against the server.
-Therfore, we deprioritized this benchmark and did not implement it.
+Therefore, we deprioritized this benchmark and did not implement it.

 **VCS checkouts** are a common computational science operation.
 We simply clone a repository (untimed) and run `${vcs} checkout ${commit}` for random commits in the repository.